Norma Zarky: Pro bono activities

 Zarky was the first woman to serve as president of the Beverly Hills Bar Association and was a founding member of Women in Film.
 She was influential in establishing Public Counsel, which is now "the largest pro bono public interest law firm in the world."
 She also was active in the Constitutional Rights Foundation.
 In response to the condition of her daughter, who was born profoundly retarded, Zarky served on the board of trustees of the Exceptional Children's Foundation.
 She was a founder of California Women Lawyers.

 Zarky was particularly active in the fight for legalized abortion.
 She was "one of the two leading California attorneys" strategizing the legal battles.
 She authored the ACLU's amicus brief in People v.
 Belous, in which the California Supreme Court, in an opinion by Justice Raymond E. Peters, upheld a woman's right to abortion.
 She wrote an amicus brief on behalf of the American Association of University Women in Roe v.
 Wade, the case that established the right to abortion on a nationwide basis.

 Zarky was a recipient of the Ernestine Stahlhut Award from the Women Lawyers Association of Los Angeles, given annually to someone who has "attained the respect, admiration and affection of the Bench and Bar by her outstanding character, her dedication to service and her significant contributions to the cause of justice; a person who has challenged women in [the] profession to excel, and who has been an encouragement to young women in our society to seek the law as a profession."
 She was also a recipient of Women in Film's first Crystal Award, "given to honor outstanding women who, through their endurance and the excellence of their work in film, have helped to expand the role of women within the entertainment industry."

 Legacy

 In 1979, Women in Film established The Norma Zarky Humanitarian Award, which "is presented to individuals who, like Ms. Zarky herself, have demonstrated enlightened support for the advancement of equal opportunity for all and devotion to the improvement of the human condition."

 The University of Southern California awards the Norma Zarky Memorial Award, which was established by the law firm of Mitchell, Silberberg & Knupp and is awarded to the student who has excelled in the field of entertainment law.
 At UCLA, the Mitchell Silberberg & Knupp, Edward Rubin & Norma Zarky Endowed Scholarship Fund was established to financially assist socio-economically disadvantaged students attending the School of Law in celebration of Mitchell Silberberg & Knupp's Centennial and to honor the memories of Zarky and Edward Rubin, described as "two seminal figures in the history of the firm:"

+In 2018, Zarky was added to the James Madison High School Alumni Association Wall of Distinction, joining such other alumni as Ruth Bader Ginsburg, William Gaines (publisher of Mad Magazine), and environmentalist Barry Commoner.